-Performance information (component 2) Year Performance criteria Targets Delivery (component 2) The program component will be delivered by administering, on behalf of the Governor-General, the Australian honours and awards system, including all civilian honours and awards for member of the Australian Defence force.
-2016-17 Research and prepare nominations for consideration by the Council for the Order of Australia, the Australian Bravery Decorations Council and the National Emergency Medal Committee Provide secretariat support to the Australian honours advisory bodies Undertake the administrative tasks associated with the approval of recipients in the Australian honours system and subsequent announcement where applicable Procure Australian honours insignia, warrants and investiture items.
-Facilitate the approval of, and changes to, governing instruments within the Australian honours system Provide insignia to State/Territory Government Houses, service organisations and individuals for issue, and arrange local investitures.
-The Governor-General and other key stakeholders express satisfaction with the administration of the Australian Honours and Awards system and support provided Activities comply with the governing instruments for honours and awards, including the Constitution for the Order of Australia The medals and insignia meet design specifications, adequate stock levels are maintained and control processes are adhered to Ensure the accurate and timely issue of insignia and other resources for investitures and honours list announcements.
-2017-18 and beyond As per 2016-17.
-As per 2016-17.
-Purpose (a) The OOSGG was established in 1984, by amendment to the Governor-General Act 1974, to support the Governor-General in the fulfilment of his/her responsibilities.
-It has one Outcome and one Program, which has two components as outlined above.
+Delivery (component 2)

+The program component will be delivered by administering, on behalf of the Governor-General, the Australian honours and awards system, including all civilian honours and awards for member of the Australian Defence Force.
+This includes:

+- Researching and preparing nominations for consideration by the Council for the Order of Australia, the Australian Bravery Decorations Council and the National Emergency Medal Committee - Providing secretariat support to the Australian honours advisory bodies - Undertaking the administrative tasks associated with the approval of recipients in the Australian honours system and subsequent announcement where applicable - Procuring Australian honours insignia, warrants and investiture items. - Facilitating the approval of, and changes to, governing instruments within the Australian honours system - Providing insignia to State/Territory Government Houses, service organisations and individuals for issue, and arrange local investitures.

+Performance information (component 2)

+Year Performance criteria Targets 2019-20 The Governor-General and other key stakeholders express satisfaction with the administration of the Australian Honours and Awards system and support provided It is expected all performance criteria as outlined in the 2019-20 PBS will be met.
+Activities comply with the governing instruments for honours and awards, including the Constitution for the Order of Australia The medals and insignia meet design specifications, adequate stock levels are maintained and control processes are adhered to Ensure the accurate and timely issue of insignia and other resources for investitures and honours list announcements.
+2020-21 As per 2019-20.
+As per 2019-20.
+2021-22 and beyond As per 2019-20.
+As per 2019-120.